We’ve designed our support structures to work just as hard as our curriculum does.

 Yes, the curriculum here will challenge you academically and personally, but we’re committed to supporting you every step of the way.
 Our support resources will provide you with all the tools you need to thrive in Vanderbilt’s unique academic environment.

-There’s no such thing as “going it alone” in med school.
+There’s no such thing as “going it alone” in medical school.

 From the moment you step on campus for summer orientation, you’ll be supported by a myriad of professional and personal advisers who have all taken the same journey before you.

-On top of the counsel from your portfolio coach, you’ll also receive guidance from specialty advisers: Vanderbilt faculty who are prepared to guide you in exploring and choosing a specialty.
+On top of the counsel from your portfolio coach, you’ll also receive guidance from specialty advisers: Vanderbilt faculty who are prepared to guide you in exploring, choosing, and pursuing a specialty.

 As experts in their fields, these advisers will answer your specialty-related questions and share their personal experiences from their own specialty.
 They’ll also connect you with shadowing opportunities to let you experience firsthand what it’s like to work in a particular setting.